Arklydiem/Arklydiem/README.md

     I'm Arthur Gomez and I study at 42 Angouleme.
 </h1>

-- :telescope: I finnaly pass my last exam !
-Now in search of an intership !
+- :telescope: I an intership as Fullstack dev on Java SpringBoot and Angular !

 - :seedling: Working on OOP projects of 42 School.